 Although automatic power shutdown will not occur if TrendPlot is on, the backlight will dim.
-Recording will continue even if the battery pack is low, and retention of memories is not jeopardized.
+Recording will continue until the battery pack is low.
+The remaining battery capacity ensures that the recorded data will not be lost.

 Setting the Power Down Timer